Jump-Start Reinforcement Learning

 \section{Jump-Start Reinforcement Learning}

-In this section, we describe our method, Jump-Start Reinforcement Learning (\method), that we use to initialize any value-based RL algorithm with a prior policy of any form.
+In this section, we describe our method, Jump-Start Reinforcement Learning (\method), that we use to initialize value-based RL algorithms with a prior policy of any form.
 We first describe the intuition behind our method then lay out a detailed algorithm along with theoretical analysis.